fionnydarmawan/cse15l-lab-reports/LabReport2.md

   }
 ```

-An input that doesn’t induce a failure, as a JUnit test:
+An input that doesn’t induce a failure as a JUnit test:

 ```
 public void testReversed() {